TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 [Duck DNS](https://www.duckdns.org/) is a free dynamic DNS hosted on Amazon VPC.

 ## spDYN : `DDNS_spDYN`
 [spDYN](https://www.spdyn.de/) is a German dynamic DNS service provided by Securepoint GmbH.

 ## dnsmasq
-This is a DNS server that you might need in case you cannot access you cloud from inside your house by the external URL, such as _mycloud.freeDNS.org_.
+This is a DNS server that you might need in case you cannot access your cloud from inside your house by the external URL, such as _mycloud.freeDNS.org_.
 This depends on wether your router supports _NAT loopback_.

 See [this post](https://ownyourbits.com/2017/03/09/dnsmasq-as-dns-cache-server-for-nextcloudpi-and-raspbian/) for details.